hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

               - It is an existing one and has `max_auto_associations`, which is a positive number and there are free auto association slots and the recipient is not associated to the token →<br/>
                 Тhe token is auto associated and is directly transferred to the recipient and a `TokenTransferList` is added to the `TransactionRecord`, as well as a new `TokenAssociation` entry in the `automatic_token_associations`
               - It is an existing one and has `max_auto_associations`, which is a positive number but there are no free auto association slots and the recipient is not associated to the token →<br/>
                 Тhe token transfer is interpreted as a pending and a `TokenPendingAirdrop` entry is added to the `TransactionRecord`.
-In addition, the airdrop `PendingAirdropId`/`PendingAirdropValue` entry is added to the `PendingAirdrop` VirtualMap in state
+In addition, the airdrop `PendingAirdropId`/`PendingAirdropValue` entry is added to the `PendingAirdrop` airdrop store in state
               - It is an existing one and has `max_auto_associations` set to 0 and the recipient is not associated to the token →<br/>
                 Тhe token transfer is interpreted as a pending and a `TokenPendingAirdrop` entry is added to the `TransactionRecord`.
-In addition, the airdrop `PendingAirdropId`/`PendingAirdropValue` entry is added to the `PendingAirdrop` VirtualMap in state
+In addition, the airdrop `PendingAirdropId`/`PendingAirdropValue` entry is added to the `PendingAirdrop` airdrop store in state
               - It is an existing one and is associated to the token →<br/>
                 Тhe airdrop is handled as a regular crypto transfer and a `TokenTransferList` is added to the `TransactionRecord`
               - It’s not existing and the AccountID is a public `ECDSA` key →<br/>